 - Once that’s done, I add some minced garlic and stir it around for about two minutes more.

-- Finally, I add the green beans back into the pan and toss everything together until it’s evenly coated in buttery goodness!
+- Finally, I add the green beans (See Also: what to do with canned green beans) back into the pan and toss everything together until it’s evenly coated in buttery goodness!

 These are great as a side dish for chicken wings or any other type of meat.